Skip to content

 Application example from medicine: Covid-19 detection in blood tests

-Can COVID19 be diagnosed on the basis of values from a standard blood test?
-Researchers from JKU, KUK MedCampus III and RISC Software GmbH dealt with this topic in 2022 [1].
+Can COVID-19 be diagnosed based on the results of a standard blood test?
+Researchers from JKU, KUK MedCampus III and RISC Software GmbH investigated this topic in 2022 [1] .
 The aim was to detect Covid-19 infections from routine laboratory tests in order to be able to test a large number of patients quickly and without additional effort.
 How similar results can be generated using CaTabRa alone is demonstrated below.

 CaTabRa works on tabular data.
 Rows are individual samples and columns are their characteristics (features).
 In our example, the samples are patients and the features are their blood values.
-In addition, the target value must be defined.
-This can be a numerical value (regression) or – as here – a categorical one (classification): “infected” and “not infected”.
+The target value must also be defined.
+This can be a numerical value (regression) or – as here – a categorical value (classification): “infected” and “not infected”.

 1. Analyze